-When Monitor mode is active, the core is in the Secure state.
-The processor treats all accesses as secure and the system control coprocessor behaves as if it operates in the Secure state regardless of the value of the NS bit, see c1, Secure Configuration Register on page 3-69.
-In Monitor mode the NS bit defines which copies of the banked registers in the system control coprocessor the processor can access:
+Note - Note - When Monitor mode is active, the core is in the Secure state.
+The processor treats all accesses as secure and the system control coprocessor behaves as if it operates in the Secure state regardless of the value of the NS bit, see c1.
+Secure Configuration Register on page 3-53.
+In regardless of the value of the NS bit, see c1, Secure Configuration Register on page 3-53.
+In Monitor mode the NS bit defines the copies of the banked registers in the system control coprocessor that the processor can access:

-NS = 1 Access to Nonsecure state CP15 registers.
+- NS = 0 Access to Secure state CP15 registers. - NS = 1 Access to Nonsecure state CP15 registers.